RamenDevourer/Fabcycle/README.md

 # FabCycle - Fabric Recycling Platform

 FabCycle is an **e-commerce platform** designed for selling and buying upcycled fabrics.
-It promotes sustainable fashion by providing a marketplace where users can trade eco-friendly textile products.
+It promotes sustainable fashion by providing a marketplace where users can purchase eco-friendly textile products.
 The platform ensures a seamless user experience with secure authentication, intuitive shopping features, and interactive community engagement.

 ## 🌿 Features